musana-engineering/musana.engineering.github.io/drafts/2025-9-13-planet-scale-network-orchestration-on-azure.markdown

 ### Introduction

-**GloboJava** is a fictitious company specializing in coffee based products, including beverages and pastries.
-Its mission is to deliver exceptional coffee experiences, ensuring fast and reliable service no matter when or where customers place their orders.
+**GloboJava** is a fictional company known for its coffee-based products—specialty beverages and pastries.
+Its mission is to deliver an exceptional coffee experience, reliably and at speed, wherever customers place an order.

-Currently, GloboJava operates across the Americas, but the company is preparing to expand its footprint to Europe, Africa, Oceania, and Southeast Asia.
-To support this global presence, the Platform Engineering team has been tasked with designing, implementing, and managing a highly secure, scalable, reliable, and resilient network architecture to support this global presence.
+Currently operating across the Americas, GloboJava is expanding into Europe, Africa, Oceania, and Southeast Asia.
+To enable this global presence, the Platform Engineering team must design and manage a secure, scalable, and resilient network architecture to support millions of daily transactions.

-The team must meet the following requirements
+The team faces four key requirements:

-- Low Latency Everywhere: A customer ordering via mobile app in Lisbon must experience the same instantaneous response as a customer in Chicago.
+- **Low Latency Everywhere:** Customer app experience should be the same regardless of location.
-- Uncompromising Security: The network handling millions of daily transactions must be architected for zero-trust, with strict segmentation and centralized inspection for all cross-region traffic.
+- **Uncompromising Security:** A zero-trust network with strict segmentation and centralized inspection of all cross-region traffic.
-- Operational Resilience: The failure of a single region must be isolated and must not impact operations on other continents.
+- **Operational Resilience:** A single region failure must not disrupt operations across other regions and continents.
-- Velocity and Scale: The architecture must enable, not hinder, rapid expansion into new markets.
-Provisioning a new region must be an automated, code driven process.
+- **Velocity and Scale*:** New regions must be provisioned automatically, with infrastructure defined as code.

 ### Architecture
 <img src="../assets/img/network_architecture.jpeg"/>

-The team’s initial assessment concluded that a traditional approach manually peering a sprawling web of virtual networks would be unmanageable, insecure, and unable to meet their scalability and reliability goals.
-They needed an orchestrated approach.
+The initial assessment confirmed that manually peering dozens of VNets across regions would be unmanageable and error prone.
+Instead, the team designed an orchestrated, intent-driven architecture leveraging Azure Virtual Network Manager (AVNM)

-The following design is their blueprint for a planet scale Azure network, leveraging automation and intent-based policies to turn global complexity into a manageable, seamless platform.
+At a high level, the network design includes regional hubs as follows:

-- Americas: hub-eastus, hub-westus
+- **Americas:** hub-eastus, hub-westus
-- Europe: hub-northeurope, hub-westeurope
+- **Europe:** hub-northeurope, hub-westeurope
-- Asia Pacific: hub-southeastasia, hub-australiaeast
+- **Asia Pacific:** hub-southeastasia, hub-australiaeast
-- Africa: hub-southafricanorth
+- **Africa:** hub-southafricanorth

-Each hub contains an Azure Firewall and serves two spoke VNets (spoke-prod, spoke-nonprod) in its local region.
-This ensures traffic between a user and a VM in the same region never leaves the region, providing the lowest possible latency.
+Each hub hosts an Azure Firewall and connects to two spokes (**prod** and **nonprod**).
+Local traffic remains within a region for lowest latency, while hubs provide secure inter-region routing.

 ### Orchestration

-The Orchestration Challenge: Managing peering, security, and routing across 8 hubs and 16+ spokes manually is a recipe for human error and inconsistency.
-To solve this problem, the platform engineering team levergaed the Azure Virtual Network Manager (AVNM) to transform this complexity into simplicity.
+Managing peering, security, and routing across 8 hubs and 16+ spokes manually would quickly spiral into complexity.
+The solution: Azure Virtual Network Manager (AVNM) as the global management plane.

-AVNM provides the Centralised Management plane for our entire global network.

 - ### Dynamic Group Management:

-Use Azure Tags to dynamically group our resources.
+AVNM supports dynamic network groups based on tags.
+For example:

-- Tag every hub VNet with **network_role = hub**.
+- Tag hubs with **network_role = hub**
-- Tag every production spoke with **env = prod**.
+- Tag production spokes with **env = prod**
-- Tag every non-production spoke with **env = nonprod**.
+- Tag non-production spokes with **env = nonprod**

-In AVNM, we create dynamic membership network groups based on these tags.

-- global-hubs" Group: (network_role Equals hub)
-- all-prod-spokes" Group: (env Equals prod)
-- all-nonprod-spokes" Group: (env Equals nonprod)
+Groups then form automatically:

+- global-hubs → network_role = hub
+- all-prod-spokes → env = prod
+- all-nonprod-spokes → env = nonprod

-When a new spoke VNet is created in a new region tomorrow with the tag env=prod, AVNM automatically detects it and adds it to the correct group.
-The orchestration is dynamic and automatic.
+When a new spoke is tagged **env=prod**, AVNM automatically onboards it removing manual intervention and ensuring consistency.

 - ### Connectivity Configuration:

-We apply a Mesh Connectivity Configuration to the "global-hubs" group.
-AVNM automatically establishes global VNet peering between every single hub VNet.
-It manages the peering relationships, ensuring the entire backbone is fully connected without a single manual peering request from us.
+AVNM applies a Mesh Connectivity Configuration across the global-hubs group.
+This establishes VNet peering automatically, ensuring every hub is fully connected without manual setup.

-Traffic Flow: A VM in spoke-prod-eastus can now talk to a database in spoke-prod-westeurope.
-The path is: spoke-prod-eastus -> hub-eastus --(AVNM Mesh)--> hub-westeurope -> spoke-prod-westeurope
+Example traffic flow:
+- **spoke-prod-eastus → hub-eastus → hub-westeurope → spoke-prod-westeurope**

 - ### Security Admin Configuration

-We define intent-based security policies that AVNM enforces globally.
-These rules are enforced at the network level, before traffic even reaches a VM's NSG.
-They provide a critical layer of compliance, ensuring a developer can never accidentally allow access from nonprod to prod, no matter what they configure on their VM.
-This guarantees consistent security across the entire globe.
+AVNM enforces intent-based security rules globally, creating a protective layer above VM level NSGs.
+These guardrails prevent misconfigurations, such as accidental traffic between prod and nonprod, ensuring uniform compliance across continents.

-- ### Firewall Manager and Unified DNS
+- ### Routing and DNS

-We create a single, global Azure Firewall Policy and associate it with all eight Azure Firewall instances in our regional hubs.
-Every packet leaving any spoke, destined for the internet or another region, is inspected against the same set of security rules.
-We get Scale and Consistency in our security posture.
-A change to the firewall policy is deployed globally within minutes.

-We use a central Azure Private DNS Zone for globojava.com and link it to every single VNet (all 8 hubs and 16 spokes).
-A microservice in spoke-prod-eastus can connect to database.westeurope.globojava.com.
-The name resolves automatically to the private IP address in the spoke-prod-westeurope VNet, enabling seamless, developer-friendly service discovery across the entire planet.
+**Firewall Manager:** A single global Firewall Policy is attached to all regional firewalls.
+Changes propagate worldwide in minutes, ensuring consistent enforcement.

+**Unified DNS:** A global Azure Private DNS Zone (e.g., globojava.com) links to all VNets.
+Developers can use intuitive service names like database.westeurope.globojava.com, with DNS resolving seamlessly to the correct regional private IP.

 ### Pipeline Setup

-To achieve true GitOps for our network, we implement two separate CI/CD pipelines using Argo Workflows.
-This separation of concerns is critical: infrastructure changes (VNets, peering) are high-impact and require rigorous validation, while firewall rule updates are more frequent and need a faster, more agile process.

-**Infrastructure Deployment Pipeline**

-This pipeline is triggered for changes to the Terraform code in the environments/ directory (e.g., adding a new region, modifying CIDR blocks).
-It is designed for stability and thorough planning.
-The pipeline is triggered for pushes to the main branch in the environments/prod/ path of the Git repository.

-**Pipeline Definition**
+To make the network orchestration repeatable, reliable, and scalable, GloboJava uses Argo Workflows running on AKS to automate deployments.
+The workflows are designed around GitOps principles: infrastructure changes are version-controlled in Git, and pipelines reconcile desired state with actual Azure resources.
+(See my Platform Engineering with Kubernetes here **[Part 1](https://musana.engineering/platform-engineering-on-k8s-part1/)** and **[Part 1](https://musana.engineering/platform-engineering-on-k8s-part2/)**)

+Two separate pipelines provide the right balance between safety and speed:

+**Infrastructure Deployment Pipeline:** This triggers on any push to main and impacts resources such as VNets, AVNM groups, hub-and-spoke definitions, and CIDR changes

 {% highlight shell %}

 {% endhighlight %}

+**Firewall Policy Pipeline:**

+Handles frequent firewall rule updates.
+This pipeline is designed to be fast-moving since security rules evolve frequently.
+Global consistency is guaranteed because all firewalls inherit from the same AVNM-managed policy.

 ### Summary

-Before, managing a network of this scale meant grappling with overwhelming complexity.
-Today, with Azure's orchestration tools, the paradigm has shifted.

-For GloboJava, this means they can focus on brewing the perfect cup of coffee, confident that their global network is not just built, but intelligently orchestrated—automatically connecting, securing, and scaling to serve customers anywhere in the world.
-By combining the hub-per-region model with AVNM for seamless mesh connectivity, Firewall Manager for centralized policy, and Terraform for automated deployment, the Platform Engineering team has provided the foundation for a truly global empire.
+In the past, managing a network of this scale meant battling complexity and risk.
+Today, with AVNM and declarative IaC, orchestration is not only possible but practical.
+For GloboJava, this means focusing on coffee not network plumbing.
+Their global network now automatically connects, secures, and scales across regions, ensuring customers everywhere experience the same fast, reliable service.

-This is the power of modern cloud networking: where complexity is managed not by manual effort, but by declarative code and intelligent orchestration.
+This is the promise of modern cloud networking: where global complexity is tamed by intent-based policies and declarative code.